PerryW11/BullCowGame/README.md

 ## What is a bull and what is a cow?

-A bull is a letter that is in both your guess and the hidden word and is in the same spot in the word.
+A bull is a letter that is in both your guess and the hidden word, and is in the same spot in the word.

 A cow is a letter that is within both your guess and the hidden word as well.
 The difference is it happens to be in a different spot within the hidden word compared to your guess.